-With one Thermocouple Input and two Digital Outputs, command complex control over simple thermal systems with your Raspberry PiDesigned by Riverside Coherent, Ships from United States of America
+With one Thermocouple Input and two Digital Outputs, command complex control over simple thermal systems with your Raspberry PiDesigned by Riverside Coherent in United States of America

 What is it?
 A pHat that can interface a Thermocouple and two Solid State Relays (SSR's) to your Raspberry Pi.
 Using your software and Pi coupled with this pHat-Stat board and its associated Python...Read More…